66Tracy/nanoLlama/README.md

 ![NanoLlama Logo](./assets/logo.png)

+This project was developed by `66Tracy`with reference to [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT).
 NanoLlama is a minimalistic implementation of the Llama model, designed with only 200 million parameters.
 This makes it incredibly lightweight and easy to use, hence the name "NanoLlama".
-Developed from scratch by `66Tracy`.

 ## Description

 NanoLlama is a simplified version of the Llama model, optimized for environments with limited computational resources.
 With only 200 million parameters, it offers a great balance between performance and efficiency.
+And I trained the model from scratch using the `Tiny Shakespeare` dataset, which consists of dialogues from various characters.

 - `Number of Parameters`: 216 M
 - `Inference Loading`: 872.7 MiB
+- `Training Dataset Tokens`: 301,966 tokens

 ## Requirements